MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-manager-alert-policies.md

 - **Multi-event**: multiple instances of the same type of event have been detected; for example, a single improvement action that has been reassigned multiple times
 - **Multi-condition**: multiple conditions within a single policy were detected

-### Actions to take on alerts
+### Taking action on alerts

-From the flyout panel, you can select the **Actions** button and chose one of the following options to take further action:
+When one of your policies generates an alert, you can view the events that caused the alert and determine whether you need to verify or further investigate the events.

-- **Assign alert**: when you choose this option, another panel opens where you can select a user in your organization and assign the alert to them.
+To take an action on an alert, select its row on the **Alerts** page to bring up the flyout panel with its details, select the **Actions** button, and chose among options listed below.
+You can also take actions by selecting the round button that appears to the left of the alert name when you hover over its row, and selecting one of the action buttons near the top of the page, above the filters.

-- **Email alert**: when you chose this option, it opens an email template  with basic information about the alert which you can customize and sent to a user.
+**Assign alert**: You may want to assign the alert to a user to investigate or verify the events that caused the alert.
+When you choose this option, a panel opens where you can select a user in your organization and assign the alert to them.
+You can filter your alerts view by selecting **Filters** on the **Alerts** page, and entering the user's name in the **Assigned to** field.

-- **View policy details**: when you select this option, you'll be taken directly to the **Alert policies** page with the policy details panel open.
+**Email alert**: You may want to send an email to the user associated to the alert's activity to confirm that they took the action.
+When you chose this option, it opens an email template with basic information about the alert, which you can customize with further instructions and sent to the user.

-- **Change status**: update status for your alert based on your review of its impact and whether it needs investigating.
-Learn more about [alert statuses](#alert-status).
+**View policy details**: You may want to review the settings for the policy that triggered the alert.
+Note that when you select this option, you'll be taken directly to the **Alert policies** page with the policy details panel already open.
+You'll no longer be on your **Alerts** page when you close the policy details panel.

-You can also assign and email an alert by hovering over its row on the **Alert** page and selecting the Email alert or **Assign** button near the top of the page, above the filters.
+**Change status**: You can update status for your alert based on your review of its impact and whether it needs investigating.
+Learn more about alert statuses in the next section.

 ### Alert status